Schedule a Consultation

 How Long Do You Have to Contest a Will in Texas_ Image

 When a loved one passes away, things can get emotional.
 This is particularly true when something about their will doesn’t feel right.
-Maybe you were unexpectedly left out, or you suspect someone pressured them to change things.
+Maybe you were unexpectedly left out, or suspect someone pressured them to change things.
 If so, you can contest the will, which means you formally assert that elements of it are not legally valid.
 However, you do not have unlimited time to do so.

 Understanding Will Contests in Texas

 Contesting a will means legally challenging it.
 People usually file these challenges when they believe the will doesn’t reflect the true wishes of the deceased person.
 Maybe it was forged.
-Maybe the person wasn’t in the right state of mind.
+Perhaps the person wasn’t in the right state of mind.
 Or maybe someone used pressure or lies to change their decisions.

 How Long Do You Have to Contest a Will in Texas?